mortezanabavi/FakeAccount/README.md

 # FakeAccount
-This Script is used to create an fake account on https://waitlist.stackedinvest.com
+This Script is used to create a fake account on https://waitlist.stackedinvest.com

 # installation